evgenyneu/evgenii.com/files/2016/09/ridiculous_strawberry_picking/the_complete_code.md

     if (isEarthDead()) {
       physics.state.paused = true;
       var message = currentTemperatureCelsius > 10 ?
-"All animal species living on the surface of the planet have become extinct due to high global temperature that caused some of the water to evaporate and create a runaway greenhouse effect which increased the temperature further." : "All animal species animal species living on the surface of the planet have become extinct due to low global temperature that caused the shutdown of photosynthesis in plants.";
+"High global temperature caused some of the water to evaporate and create a runaway greenhouse effect.
+The temperature rose even higher, and all animal species living on the surface of the planet have become extinct." : "Low global temperature caused the shutdown of photosynthesis in plants.
+All animal species living on the surface of the planet have become extinct.";
       gameoverMessage.show(message);
       return;
     }